wpendl99/.github/profile/javascript/objectClasses.md

 ## Object functions

-The Object class has several interesting static functions associated with it.
+Object has several interesting static functions associated with it.
 Here are some of the interesting ones.

 | Function | Meaning                             |
 | -------- | ----------------------------------- |